kananpandit02/h2o_cluster_setup/README.md

 - ❌ Commercial use, redistribution, or integration into proprietary products is **strictly prohibited** without prior written permission.

 If you wish to use this project beyond academic contexts, please contact the authors for licensing terms.
+## 📌 End Note

+This project demonstrates how distributed computing with H2O.ai can significantly enhance machine learning workflows, even on smaller datasets like Iris.
+By combining the power of multinode H2O clusters with AutoML, users can automate model selection, improve performance, and scale their analysis across environments with minimal effort.

+Whether you're a student exploring ML infrastructure, a researcher experimenting with model performance, or an educator building reproducible workflows — this setup is designed to be educational, modular, and extendable.

+We hope this project helps you understand the fundamentals of:
+- Setting up a multinode ML cluster
+- Using H2O’s distributed API
+- Applying AutoML in a controlled and customizable way
+- Interpreting and validating results through structured metrics

+🎓 If you build on top of this work, we’d love to hear from you!

+Feel free to fork, extend, and contribute — and always give credit where due. 💡

 ## 🌐 Connect With Us